Scott L. Hengesbach

 Scott L. Hengesbach brings extensive litigation experience to his role as a mediator with Signature Resolution.
 Known for his skillful advocacy and deep understanding of both legal and scientific nuances, as well as past collaboration with many of Signature Resolution’s neutrals, his transition into mediation is a natural next step in his career.

 After earning his degree from the University of Redlands, where he debated for four years, Hengesbach became Director of Debate, Speech and Forensics and taught American Government at his alma mater, Claremont High School.
 These early roles allowed him to sharpen his communication skills, mentor students, and further develop his passion for advocacy before pursuing his law degree at the University of the Pacific, McGeorge School of Law.
-During law school, he served as Comment Staff Writer and Editor for the Pacific Law Journal, sharpening the writing and analysis skills that would define his legal career.
+During law school, he served as Comment Staff Writer and Editor for the Pacific Law Journal, sharpening the writing and analysis skills that define his legal career.

 In addition to his legal work, Hengesbach has always prioritized mentorship.
 He has led training programs for younger attorneys, delivered presentations on trial strategy and cross-examination, and helped shape the next generation of legal talent.
 He also remains a passionate coach and team leader outside the courtroom, having coached AYSO soccer, girls’ softball, and captained his lawyer basketball team in the Landau Lawyers League for more than 30 years.